This post is the second part to – https://tefltravelling.com/2016/01/26/the-korean-hogwan/

 In my personal opinion, one of the main differences between an EPIK position and a Hogwan is the working hours.
 All EPIK schools run between 8/9.30 – 4/5.30, 22 hours of which is teaching time.
 Hogwans can start and finish at a wide variety of times and teaching hours drastically change between each one.

 No Parent Involvement

 Another HUGE benefit of EPIK over the Hogwan system is the lack of parental involvement.
-In many Hogwans parents basically run the show, which is not how a place of education should be run.
-In most cases, EPIK schools are run by professionals and people with experience.
+In many Hogwans, parents basically run the show, which is not how a place of education should be run.
+In most cases, EPIK schools are run by professionals and people with experience in education.